-No more than two incompletes in nursing, radiology, or liberal education courses can be taken in any one semester or grading period.
+No more than two incompletes in nursing, radiologic sciences, or general education courses can be taken in any one semester or grading period.
 Incompletes in more than two grading periods will result in automatic dismissal from Bellin College.
-Students with extenuating circumstances may appeal to the appropriate Program Director.
+Students with extenuating circumstances may appeal to their Program Director.

+Nursing and Radiologic Science courses:

-Nursing and Radiology Courses: Notice of an incomplete status for a nursing or radiology course is given to the student.
-It is the responsibility of the student to make arrangements with the appropriate faculty member to complete the required work.
+It is the responsibility of the student to request an incomplete and make arrangements with the appropriate course facilitator/faculty to complete the required work.
 Incompletes must be removed within four weeks of the last day of the course, or final arrangements for course completion made, or the incomplete becomes an "F".
-For BSN Accelerated students, each course must be successfully completed in order to progress to subsequent courses.
-An inability to progress will result in dismissal.
+Within the 15 Month Option each course must be completed in order to progress to the next term.